Doubly Fair Parity Games: Reduction to Games without Fairness

-The reduction to parity games replaces fair nodes $v \in \Vfair$ in $G$ with the 3-step subgames given in~\cref{fig:existentialgadgetsparitybot}.
-Nodes $v \in \Vfair_\exists$ in $G$ are replaced with the subgame on the top (i.e. the incoming edges to $v$ are redirected to $v$ in the top gadget, and the outgoing edges in the top gadget lead to $E(v)$ and $E_f(v)$, which are the outgoing edges and outgoing fair edges of $v$ in $G$, resp.) and nodes $v \in \Vfair_\forall$ in $G$ are replaced with the subgame at the bottom.
-Nodes $v \in V \setminus \Vfair$ are not altered.
+The reduction to parity games replaces fair nodes $v \in \Vfair$ in $G$ with the gadgets given in~\cref{fig:existentialgadgetsparitybot}.
+Nodes $v \in \Vfair_\exists$ in $G$ are replaced with one of the gadgets on the top (i.e., the incoming edges to $v$ are redirected to $v$ in the root, and the outgoing edges on the third level lead to $E(v)$ and $E_f(v)$, which are the outgoing edges and outgoing fair edges of $v$ in $G$, respectively), and nodes $v \in \Vfair_\forall$ in $G$ are replaced with one of the gadgets at the bottom.
+We refer to the gadgets on the left hand side as \emph{existential} gadgets and the ones on the right hand side as \emph{universal} gadgets, indicating the player picking the first move.
+Nodes in $\Vn$ are not altered.